 Students may not audit a course previously taken for credit; students may not take for credit a course previously audited.

-Requests to change divisions must be made on the Registration Status & Exception Form prior to completing and submitting the on-line Course Registration Request Form.
-Students making this request should investigate whether it may affect their eligibility to participate in journal petitioning.
-Students switching divisions also should check degree requirements, including the residency requirement, to understand how they are progressing toward satisfaction of all degree requirements.
+Students changing from Evening Division (part-time) to Day Division (full-time), or vice-versa, should investigate whether the change may affect their eligibility to participate in journal petitioning.
 Students must have completed a minimum of 28 credits to participate in any Legal Theory & Practice or Clinic course (except if offered as a first year elective for day division students)

 With respect to classes held on days when a substantial number of students may not be able to be present, such as widely observed religious holidays, the Faculty Council of the Law School has adopted the following policy: